Why Study Computer Science and Information Technology?

 At the Top of Best Jobs Reports

 Ever think about your post-Navy career?
 We don't need to cherry pick "best job" surveys.
 Almost every survey out there has a CS or IT job as the best job.
 We've seen surveys where the top 5 jobs all required CS or IT.
 This includes highest salary, most satisfaction, and biggest impact.
-Three of the top 10 jobs in the most recent US News survey (picture on the left) were software developers and computer and technology analysts.
-Both career paths come directly from computer science and information technology majors.
+You don't have to take our word for it: Ten of the top 20 jobs in the most recent USA Today top-paying jobs report require skills that you'll develop as a CS or IT major.

 How often does the President pick a single major to get behind?
 Not often.
 It's rare for a President to single out a single field of study.
 Computer Science is one of the most important majors to the future of the United States. (watch the video)

 Visit the job postings of the NSA, CIA, and FBI.
 You will find a host of openings that list computer science and related disciplines as the main job requirement.
 CS and IT are in high demand at our nation's law enforcement and security agencies.
 Ask at the front desk of the CS department to speak with representatives from these groups.
 We often have visitors from these organizations.
 We also run several internship programs with summer opportunities for midshipmen to spend time onsite.

 The Computer Science (CS) program at the U.S. Naval Academy is ranked among the top 50 CS programs in the United States by Princeton Review's nationally recognized Gourman Report, a systematic nationwide ranking of individual undergraduate departments (not entire schools) that considers the quality of the faculty, the curriculum, the students and the classroom and lab facilities.
 Additionally, the Gourman Report ranks the USNA Computer Science Department as second in the nation among programs that do not offer the Ph.D. degree.

 - CS is the traditional computing degree and encompasses algorithms, artificial intelligence, robotics, and graphics.